Compiled by Eric Johnson

 “The transgressions that Paul has in view would be the disobedience of those parts of the law that in various ways segregated Jews from Gentiles.
 If Jewish Christians tacitly reestablish (e.g. through behavior such as Peter’s at Antioch) those parts of the law, their earlier flouting of those very provisions would mean that they would be turning themselves into ‘transgressors’ of those provisions.
 It would not be Christ who is leading them to sin (v.
 17b); they themselves would be the ones responsible for turning themselves into transgressors” (167).

 Martin Luther: “The Sacred Scriptures, particularly those of the New Testament, make frequent mention of faith in Christ.
-‘Whosoever believeth in him is saved, shall not perish, shall have everlasting life, is not judged,’ etc. In open contradiction to the Scriptures, our opponents misquote, ‘He that believe in Christ is condemned, because he has faith without works.’
+‘Whosoever believeth in him is saved, shall not perish, shall have everlasting life, is not judged,’ etc. In open contradiction to the Scriptures, our opponents misquote, ‘He that believes in Christ is condemned, because he has faith without works.’
 Our opponents turn everything topsy-turvy.
 They make Christ over into a murderer, and Moses into a savior.
 Is not this horrible blasphemy?”

 “I myself was at one time entangled in this error.
 I thought Christ was a judge and had to be pacified by a strict adherence to the rules of my order.
 But now I give thanks unto God, the Father of all mercies, who has called me out of darkness into the light of His glorious Gospel, and has granted unto me the saving knowledge of Christ Jesus, my Lord.”